seanredmond/heniautos/docs/index.rst

 Heniautos
 =========

-Heniautos (ἐνιαυτός, Greek for "the span of a year") generates examples of possible Greek calendars, ancient or modern, and provides has features for exploring the calendar and working with calendar equations.
+Heniautos (ἐνιαυτός, Greek for ”the span of a year”) generates examples of possible Greek calendars, ancient or modern, and has features for exploring the calendar and working with calendar equations.
 It is hopefully useful for:

-* Learning about and teaching the ancient Athenian Calendar
+* Learning about and teaching the ancient Athenian and other Greek calendars
 * Following along with often complex discussions of dating of events in ancient Greek history
-* Just having fun with questions like "When would the City Dionysia be this year, if it was still being held."
+* Just having fun with questions like ”When would the City Dionysia be this year, if it was still being held.”

-Heniautos also comes with a command-line program, `heniautos` for generating calendars See the documentation.
+Heniautos also comes with a command-line application, :command:`heniautos`, for generating calendars without any programming required.
+See the :ref:`documentation <heniautos-command>` for all the features and options.

 Heniautos generates lunisolar calendars as used by ancient Greece cities based on modern calculations of historical (or modern) astronomical events—solstices, equinoxes, and phases of the moon.
 For fun it can create a calendar for current years so you can, for instance, see when important festivals would occur if they were still going on today.
-For instance, here's what the Athenian calendar might look like in 2023:
+For instance, here’s what the Athenian calendar might look like in 2023 (as output by the command-line application):

 .. code-block:: console